AnnaKThomas/AnnaKThomas.github.io/README.md

-# AnnaKThomas.github.io

-COMM 198 - Spring 2019

 ### **a little bit about me**

-My name is Anna K. Thomas and I am a Sophomore at Lehigh University studying Applied Mathematics and Computer Science.
+My name is Anna Thomas and I am a Sophomore at Lehigh University studying Applied Mathematics and Computer Science.
 I am from Ann Arbor, Michigan, but also grew up in Japan and Germany.